 - Baby Beach – Lahaina

 - Ka’anapali Beach – relax by the beach or book an adventure packed day at Ka’anapali Beach.
-Choose from a sunset cruise, parasail adventure, jet boating tour, snorkelling cruise, ziplining, Whale Watching, Scuba diving and more.
+You can choose from a sunset cruise, parasail adventure, jet boating tour, snorkelling cruise, ziplining, Whale Watching, Scuba diving and more.

 Haleakala volcano/ crater: Sunrise and sunset on Maui are best seen from Haleakala Crater.
 There are several hiking trails ranging in difficulty.
 There is an information centre at the base that you can get information and maps.
-Alternatively, you could also book a tour of Haleakala Volcano.
 If you dare, you can take a bike tour down the volcano.

 Chase waterfalls: Maui is often referred to as the land of waterfalls.
 There are many to choose from.
 This photo was taken in the Bamboo forest on the Road to Hana.